-The tricks that animals are forced to perform are frightening, unnatural, and even painful.
-The
+The tricks that animals are forced to perform are frightening, unnatural, and even

-in their native habitat, but elephants in the wild don't eagerly
+might naturally perform in their native habitat, but elephants in the wild don't eagerly

 animals in circuses spend about 11 months of the year traveling.
 For thousands of

 hours, over long distances, they may be chained while not performing, transported in

 2. Circus animals have injured and even killed during escape attempts.

 Animals in circuses are forced into lives far different from the ones nature intended.
-The

-have escaped from their enclosures and freely roamed outside the
+Animals in circuses have escaped from their enclosures and freely roamed outside the

 property from where they are performing.
 In addition to causing major property damage,

 they can place local residents at risk from potential injury.
 Elephants in the circus may

 carry tuberculosis (TB), and can infect humans with the bacterial disease.
 Public

 records show that many circuses have a history of TB in their elephants, and that many

 3. It is a myth that circuses help save endangered species such as Elephants and

-Endangered animals born in circus "conservation" programs have never been released into
+Endangered animals born in circus "conservation" programs have never been released

-animals, nor does it help animals in the wild.
+appreciation for animals, nor does it help animals in the wild.
 Circuses teach children

 that it's acceptable to exploit and mistreat animals for amusement.

 4. Use of the Bull Hook (Ankus) to Control Elephants In Circuses.

 Former circus employees have reported that the bull hook is not used to ‘guide’

-elephants, as circus spokespersons claim, but is used to cause pain, and to instil fear - the sharp metal prong is used to actually pierce the skin on sensitive areas,
+elephants, as circus spokespersons claim, but is used to cause pain, and to instill

+fear - the sharp metal prong is used to actually pierce the skin on sensitive areas,

 such as behind the ear, or it is used to beat the elephants on parts of the body where

 there is little cushioning over the bone.
 Is an hour or two of entertainment worth

 allowing animals to have metal prongs puncture sensitive areas of their body to cause

 It is important that we do not give up!
 FOCA is committed to letting people know why

 they should never support a circus that uses animals.
 Learn more about circus